Skip to main content

 • Parquet destination

-• OLake writes data as plain Parquet files directly into a bucket in MinIO (an S3-compatible object storage running locally).
+• OLake writes data as plain Parquet files directly into a bucket.
+In local mode, the bucket is in MinIO (an S3-compatible object storage running locally), and in real deployments it can use Amazon S3 or any S3-compatible storage.

 • This is useful when you want a simple folder of Parquet files for lightweight analytics or debugging, without the additional table-layer that Iceberg provides.